CarolinaRVB/folders_synchronizer/README.md

 ## Features
 - **Synchronization Thread**: A dedicated thread runs the synchronization process continuously, checking for changes in the source folder at specified intervals.
 This allows the program to perform synchronization operations in the background without blocking the main execution flow.
 - **Input Thread**: A separate thread listens for user input, allowing the user to terminate the synchronization process gracefully by typing "stop".
 This means the user can interact with the program without interrupting the ongoing synchronization.
+- **Argument Parsing**: Parses the arguments to verify folder's existance.
+Has commented section to run the program without the requirement of arguments.
+Creates default files and folders.
-- **File Comparison:** Uses file size, modification time, and MD5 hash checks to verify the equality of files in the source and replica.
+- **File Comparison:** Uses file size, folders size, file permissions, and MD5 hash checks to verify the equality of files in the source and replica.
 - **Error Handling:** Logs errors and warnings during the synchronization process, allowing for easier troubleshooting.
 - **User Input Control:** Allows users to terminate the synchronization process gracefully.
 - **Cross-Platform Support:** Works on various operating systems due to the use of the `pathlib` and `os` libraries.